Page Last Updated May 7, 2026.

 Vinca minor – Periwinkle

-Taxonomy of Apocynaceae
+Taxonomy of the Apocynaceae

 - Periplocoideae is a family of herbs, shrubs, vines, or rarely small trees.
 Colleters are present in the sinuses of the calyx.
 The stamens are free of the gynoecium (unlike most of the family, excluding Plumerieae in Rauvolfioideae), but the triangular anthers are adnate to the style head.